 This grapefruit salad is really quite delicious.
 It embodies how I develop recipes, combining bold flavors with bright colors.
 The tang of the grapefruit plus the sweet red bell peppers add contrast.

 There is also the bite of the red onions and the creamy nuttiness of the avocado.
 It is bright and full of vitamins.
 And it chases the winter blues away.

 I like to serve this salad with chicken, pork or seafood.
 You can also serve it alone or as an appetizer with tortilla chips.

-See my Avocado Grapefruit Web Story for a quick visual guide to making this recipe.
+See my Grapefruit Salad Web Story for a quick visual guide to making this recipe.

 Ingredients you need

 - Grapefruit: You can use red, pink or white grapefruit.
 I segment the fruit, removing the thin membrane as my family doesn’t like it.
 You can leave it on if it doesn’t bother you.

 - Avocados: I used Haas avocado but you can use any variety you like and have on hand.

 - Red bell peppers: I love the sweetness of red bell peppers.
 You can also use yellow or orange, too.